Master of Science in Physician Assistant

-The South University Physician Assistant program does not accept a transfer of credits from other physician assistant programs or provide enrolled students with a waiver of credit (i.e., advanced placement) for any component of the required curricular coursework.
+South University Physician Assistant programs do not accept a transfer of credits from other physician assistant programs or provide enrolled students with a waiver of credit (i.e., advanced placement) for any component of the required curricular coursework.
 All students must complete each course in the South University Physician Assistant curriculum.

 Admissions Committee Selection Factors

 Applicants for admission are considered and ranked using multiple factors.
 Applicants are awarded preference points based upon the following selection factors:

 - Preference will be given to those with GRE scores (Quantitative and Verbal Reasoning) at the 50th percentile or above.

 - Preference will be given to those with an overall GPA at or above 3.3.

 - Preference will be given to those with a prerequisite (BCP) GPA at or above 3.15.